bitprj/bit-frontend/.github/PULL_REQUEST_TEMPLATE/pull-request-master.md

----
-name: Merge request to master
-about: A merge request used to merge changes into master
-title: ''
-labels: ''
-assignees: ''

----

 **What did you implement/accomplish in this pull request** A clear and concise description of what you did and the changes tht you are merging.